ncats/translator-workflows/OrangeQ1.1_PPI_Network/README.md

 	e.

- **Output:** Patients with candidate variants that are causal in combinations or with alcohol exposure that lead to more common cancers and other Fanconi related phenotypes (such as bone marrow failure)
+ **Output:** Patients with candidate variants that are causal in combinations or with alcohol exposure that lead to more common cancers and other Fanconi-related phenotypes, such as bone marrow failure and HNSCC